Public Consultation · Powered by the PRISM Engine

 It pressure-tests the message

-The simulation engine surfaces where support holds, where opposition concentrates, and which framings gain traction.
+PRISM surfaces where support holds, where opposition concentrates, and which framings gain traction.

 STEP 04